c0ded00d1e12/ecen224/_labs/doorbell.md

 This is not the case for most single-use devices.
 For example, when you turn on a microwave, it immediately starts heating up your food.
 When you turn on an electric kettle, it immediately starts heating up your water.
 When you turn on a doorbell, it immediately starts ringing.
 This is because these devices are programmed to start running as soon as they are turned on.
 In this lab, we will work to make the Pi Z2W act as a smart doorbell.
 This entails having your program run on boot.

 ### systemd Daemons
 To enable our program to run on boot in Linux, we need to understand how Linux manages its processes.
-Linux uses a system called `systemd` to manage its processes. `systemd` is a system and service manager that runs as PID 1 when the system boots.
+Linux uses a system called `systemd` to manage its processes. `systemd` is a system and service manager that runs as the first thing when your computer boots (process ID 1).
 It is responsible for starting and stopping processes, as well as managing the boot process.

-It also manages programs that run in the background, called daemons.
+`systemd` also manages programs that run in the background, called daemons.
 A daemon is a program that runs in the background and is not directly started by the user.
 Daemons are often used to provide services to the user, such as the `sshd` daemon that provides the ability to connect to the Pi Z2W over SSH.

 #### Service Files
 For our doorbell to run on boot, we need to create a daemon that runs our program.
 This is done by creating a `systemd` service file.
 A `systemd` service file is a file that contains information about a service that `systemd` can be used to start and stop the service.